Malta citizenship by merit: details explained

 2. Double taxation.
 If Canadian residence ties remain after becoming tax resident in Malta, dual residence may arise.
 The Canada–Malta tax treaty then applies tie-breaker rules to determine treaty residence.

-Life in Malta after obtaining citizenship at a glance
+Life in Malta at a glance

 Life in Malta combines Mediterranean ease with English-speaking institutions and compact geography.
 For new citizens, daily routines tend to feel less fragmented and more predictable than in larger countries.